SAP/cloud-security-services-integration-library/samples/spring-security-ias/README.md

 cf create-service-key ks1-q4-consumer ks1-q4-consumer-sk
 ```

+> You can have a look at the key with `cf service-key ks1-q4-consumer ks1-q4-consumer-sk`.
+This includes the so called consumer certificate which is needed for the mutualTLS connection to the Kernel Service.

 #### Create IAS Service Instance and Key
 ```bash
 cf create-service iasb default ks1-consumer-ias -c '{"redirect_uris": ["https://ks1-q4-<ID>.<LANDSCAPE_APPS_DOMAIN>/uaa/login/callback/my-oidc"]}'